Group photo of GradGov Alumni Mentoring program

 After the selection process in the fall, they paired mentors and mentees based on their interests, expertise and goals.
 The duo matched 56 graduate students with 42 industry experts from organizations like the IMF, World Bank and State Department to companies like Microsoft and Google.
 Both mentors and mentees found the experience fulfilling and beneficial, said Fox.

-Mac Milin Kiran headshot
+Mac milin Kiran headshot

 Mac Milin Kiran